Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 - Incident templates – save an incident format for future use.

-- Offer customer to subscribe using email or SMS, so they get notified.
+- Offer customers to subscribe using email or SMS, so they get notified.

 - Notify subscribed users about downtime